Elelabs/elelabs-zigbee-ezsp-utility/README.md

 ```
 pip3 install -r requirements.txt
 ```
-- Connect your Elelabs Zigbee EZSP Product to your PC or Raspberry Pi
+- Connect your Elelabs Zigbee/Thread Product to your PC or Raspberry Pi
-- Find out the Serial port number of the Elelabs Zigbee EZSP Product
+- Find out the Serial port number of the Elelabs Zigbee/Thread Product

   * For Raspberry Pi Shield it is probably `/dev/ttyAMA0`
   * For USB Adapter on a Linux PC or Raspberry Pi it is probably `/dev/ttyUSB0` (the number 0 may be different)